Dadaskis/Escaper-Abandoned_Beta/README.md

-Here's a rewritten version as if you're describing your own project:

----

 ### Escaper - Abandoned Beta

 This is my unfinished Unity 5.6 project - a first-person survival shooter I've been working on (the very first Unity game as well).
 The "Beta" tag means it's a work in progress (I'm not working on that anymore though), but most of the core systems are functional.